‘Fair Wear and Tear’ is not only misunderstood by many landlords, but it’s also completely unrecognised as a real concept.

 Over at The Dispute Service (TDS) website, there’s a library of case studies, which explains how the TDS adjudicator reached their decision on various disputes.
 They also discuss the best way to present a case.
 So, if you’re in the middle of a dispute, it’s worth finding a case relevant to yours, and looking over the notes to assess your chances and to determine the best way to strengthen your case.

 I just want to end on this final note, because it might be relevant and useful for those currently unaware!

 If you’re renting out a fully furnished property, you can take advantage of a 10% wear and tear allowance.
 This does NOT apply to part-furnished rentals.
 The allowance covers items that a landlord would typically provide in furnished accommodation, such as: beds, freezers, cookers, curtains, carpets, sofas etc.

 The deduction is calculated pretty simply.
 All you need to do is deduct 10% from the net rent.
 The 10% wear and tear allowance is claimed on the property supplementary pages of the self-assessment tax return, in box 34 of page SA105 (Income from UK property).
 For more details about this allowance, go to the HMRC website.

-Update (6th April 2016): as of now, the 10% wear and tear tax allowance has been abolished!
-Boo!
+Update (6th April 2016): as of today, the 10% wear and tear tax allowance has been abolished!
 Landlords can now only reclaim what they have spent.

 So, has anyone had any experience with disputes regarding damages and/or wear and tear, from either a tenant’s, agents or landlord’s perspective?
 Would be interesting to hear your story, along with any additional tips/advice you have to offer!